-Although the majority of respondents (68%) expect HR to have even more responsibility after the crisis has subsided, 42% lack the data and tools needed to support the business in the best way possible, and 71% have struggled with poor access to employee data.
-But the study shows fully digitised HR functions outperformed their less digitised counterparts in crisis response and recovery planning.
-More than ever, having access to the right tools will enable HR teams to deliver the level of support they want to.
+Although the majority of respondents (68%) expect HR to have even more responsibility after the crisis has subsided, 42% lack the data and tools needed to support the business in the best way possible.

 The HR study showed that the vast majority of HR teams (90%) responded well to Covid-19.
 That’s great news.
-Now they face the test of helping the business navigate the period after lockdown, and preparation will be key.
+Now they face the task of helping businesses navigate the following weeks and months, and preparation will be key.

 Personio automates your HR processes so you can focus on what really moves the business forward.
 Less tedious administrative tasks, more time for strategic planning.